weixian-zhang/FoodTruckJunkie/README.md

 * Threat modelling was done according to [Container Diagram](#container-diagram) and the designer file can be found [here](https://github.com/weixian-zhang/FoodTruckJunkie/blob/main/docs/ThreatModel-FoodTruckJunkie.tm7).
 Threat Modelling Report can be found [here](https://github.com/weixian-zhang/FoodTruckJunkie/blob/main/docs/ThreatMode-Report-FoodTruckJunkie%20WebApp.htm)
-* The detected threats were thoroughly evaluated, threats marked with "Needs Investation", a work item will be created to further explore mitigations in the form of code-based enhancements or existing Azure resource configuration changes, and/or by adding new security-related Azure resources.
+* The detected threats were evaluated, for each threat mark with "Needs Investigation", a work item will be created to further explore mitigations in the form of code-based enhancements, configuration changes to existing Azure resource, and/or by adding new security-related Azure resources or 3rd-party COTS products if necessary.

 ### Azure Development Security Guidelines
 * Always use Azure Managed Identity (wherever supported) as the authentication mechaism when accessing Azure services